 THE ASIAN FINANCIAL CRISIS OF 1998

-In the year of 1998 I made a lot of money on the futures market trading the rebound from the Asian Financial Crisis, though I knew very little of its causes, so it was dumb luck that made the money.
-It was a classic bankruptcy of nations, triggered by the depreciation of the Thai baht in July 1997.
-The unfolding of the events of 1997-98 below will serve as lesson number one in what is coming before the end of this decade.
+In the year of 1998 I made a lot of money on the futures market trading the rebound from the Asian Financial Crisis.
+I knew little of its causes, so it was dumb luck that made the money.
+It was a classic bankruptcy of nations, triggered by the huge debts and then depreciation of the Thai baht in July 1997.
+The unfolding of the events of 1997-98 below will serve as lesson number one in what is coming around the end of this decade.

 Indonesia and Korea had followed similar economic and investment policies to Thailand, and quickly collapsed as well.
 On August 14th, Indonesia also broke its currency peg to the dollar and its currency also went into free fall.
 There was blood on the streets as riots erupted and President Suharto was eventually forced from power.
 The Asian financial crisis of 1997 was born.
 The International Monetary Fund (IMF) eventually stepped in with emergency loans to all three countries as systemic banking collapses, stock market crashes and violent social unrest unfolded.
 The IMF imposed strict monetary discipline, but it was saving the banks and bondholders at the expense of ordinary citizens.